 Why this matters

-A user-supplied password is being persisted WITHOUT being hashed first.
 Storing plaintext passwords means any database read (backup, SQL injection, misconfigured backup, contractor with read-only access) leaks every credential in one shot.

 Hash with argon2id (recommended), bcrypt, or scrypt before persisting.
 Never use plain SHA-256, MD5, or any unsalted hash for passwords.

 OWASP ASVS V2.4 mandates an adaptive, salted hash.
-Every modern stack ships one — there is no reason to roll your own.
+Every modern stack ships one.
+There is no reason to roll your own.

 declare const db: {